Convergence Rates for the Maximum A Posteriori Estimator in PDE-Regression Models with Random Design: Introduction

 They make use of M-estimation techniques to derive statistical guarantees for its prediction loss.
 The results are then applied for the special case of considering \cref{eq:IntroData} with $u_f:\domain\to\IR$ being the unique solution of the Darcy problem \cref{eq:IntroDarcy} and also for the time-independent Schrödinger equation.
 In particular, they provide upper bounds for the prediction loss and show that these are in some situations minimax-optimal and coincide with rates known for linear operators.
-For the proof, the mathematical formulation of the observation scheme via a white noise process is very suitable, however, this scheme is rather infeasible for real-world applications.
-Furthermore, the authors discuss the relationship between $\hat{\theta}$ and the Bayesian approach, where $\hat{\theta}$ can also be interpreted as maximizer of the likelihood $\pi(\cdot|(Y_i,Z_i)_{i=1}^N)$ of the posterior distribution $\Pi(\cdot|(Y_i,Z_i)_{i=1}^N)$, under a Gaussian process priors $\Pi(\cdot)$ on $\theta$.
-This also results in the naming of $\hat{\theta}$ as maximum a posteriori (MAP) estimator.
-In contrast, we aim to prove results in the more realistic i.i.d. regression model \cref{eq:IntrogenData}.\\
+While the white noise model provides a mathematically convenient formulation for theoretical analysis, particularly in deriving statistical guarantees, it is often infeasible in real-world applications.
+More realistic observation schemes involve discrete measurements at deterministic design points, which can be chosen, for instance, to optimally cover the domain under certain regularity assumptions (see \cite{Daon} and \cite{Teckentrup} for instance).
+In our framework, we instead consider a random design regression model, which is analytically convenient and aligns well with established approaches in nonparametric statistical theory: For \textit{random} design regression models described by \cref{eq:IntrogenData}, \cite{BohrNickl2023} and \cite{NicklWang2023} provide statistical and computational guarantees for a Tikhonov-regularized estimator, defined as the $D$-dimensional minimizer of the quantity